roshan-lal-dia/tech-travelers-journal/README.md

 * Went up to 300 per month
 * maybe should end this
 *AI exam finished
-found that i have another maild
+* found that i have another maild
+* Need to study for Mc

  ## Tech Sattire (Smile in Pain Edition🥲)
 - I thought Android Application JAVA code is worse, then I saw JAVA servlet code